High-quality

 2024-2025 NC Pre-K Application will be available on January 17, 2024.

-NC Pre-K typically has a staggered entrance schedule, beginning in late August.
-In addition, Cumberland County Schools conducts home visits at the start of the school year.
+NC Pre-K typically has a staggered entrance schedule starting in late August.
+Additionally, Cumberland County Schools conduct home visits at the beginning of the school year.

-• We need to know how many students we will teach to schedule adequate classes and recruit the best teachers.
+• We need to determine the number of students we will be teaching in order to schedule appropriate classes and hire the best teachers.

 How to Apply for NC Pre-K